 - EITHER WAY PILOT MEDICAL SOLUTIONS CAN HELP!

-5 Q Should I complete my course of treatment with my cardiologist or other specialist before working toward my medical?
-A It is best to provide the specialist with your objectives as soon as possible.
+It is best to provide the specialist with your objectives as soon as possible.
 This helps your physicians and enhances your chances for timely certification.

 Pilot Medical Solutions not only provides your physician with the actual protocols and parameters which must be met to obtain your medical, we include a detailed checklist and sample documents to assure compliance with all FAA criteria.
 A program designed to help you achieve the FAA's required fitness levels may also be provided.

-Q What are the conditions specifically listed by the FAA as disqualifying?
+What are the conditions specifically listed by the FAA as disqualifying?

 The conditions below are initially disqualifying.
 Many of these conditions still permit Special Issuance medical certification.
 Contact us to determine eligibility.